 Did Jim Thorpe ever get his Olympic medals back?

-During the 1912 Olympics in Sweden, Jim Thorpe one the decathlon and the pentathlon.
+During the 1912 Olympics in Sweden, Jim Thorpe won the decathlon and the pentathlon.
 At the same time Jim Thorpe was still playing football and semi professional baseball.
 Since Thorpe was being paid for playing baseball he was not allowed to participate in the Olympics, so Thorpe was stripped of his gold medals.
-Eventually in 1982 after Thorpe’s death it was decided that the medals would be returned to him by the International Olympic Committee in Lausanne, Switzerland.
+In 1982, after Thorpe’s death, it was decided that the medals would be returned to him by the International Olympic Committee in Lausanne, Switzerland.

 What happened to Jim Thorpe’s shoes before the Olympics?

-When Jim Thorpe traveled to the 1912 Olympics he was prepared to compete in the decathlon and the pentathlon.
-Thorpe’s final event was the decathlon and as he was ready to compete against the local favorite Hugo Wieslander, someone had stolen Thorpe’s shoes.
-At the last minute Thorpe had found a mismatched pair of replacements from a trash can and can be seen wearing them when he won the gold medal that day.
+At the 1912 Olympics, Jim Thorpe’s shoes were stolen.
+Thorpe’s final event was the decathlon and as he was ready to compete against the local favorite Hugo Wieslander, but found that someone had taken his shoes.
+At the last minute, Thorpe found a mismatched pair of replacements from a trash can and can be seen wearing them when he won the gold medal that day.